Safety Advisory Group (SAG)

 Please note that the Breckland SAG does not grant permission to hold events on Council or other land or issue licences.
 The land owner's consent must always be sought and agreed.

 To inform the Breckland SAG of any large-scale event taking place in the Breckland Council area that is intended to attract more than 500 people in total, you are able to complete an online event notification form (see below).
 This then helps the various agency members of the Breckland SAG to co-ordinate their advice to event organisers at the right time, when event plans are being developed.
+Please ensure you attach your risk assessment to the form before submitting.

 Event organisers are encouraged to followThe Purple Guide to Health, Safety and Welfare at music and other events and consult Breckland's own .